 Hi!
 I’m Malcolm Cox – I’m usually called MaC, which is a good way to differentiate between me and Malc Smith!

 In my youth I was a Cub, but didn’t go any further in the movement at that time.
 I helped with events for a friend’s Venture Scout unit, then again left the movement, returning in 1994 as Assistant Scout Leader in Chale and Niton, then Scout Leader in Shanklin.
-I became a member of the Scout Fellowship and started running a website for initially East Wight District, then the County.
+In 1997 I went to Germany, contracting.
+I gave up as a leader and I became a member of the Scout Fellowship and started running a website for initially East Wight District, then the County.

 On return from Germany I became East Wight District Chairman, working with District Commissioner at the time, Tim Fallick.
 Trevor McAlister took over running the website in 2007, when the Scout Fellowship became Scout Active Support.
 I was involved in centenary events both on the Island and going to Chelmsford as part of the build and breakdown crew for the 2007 Jamboree – my wife, Julie, was on site from the first day of the Jamboree build to the last day of the breakdown.
 We have also worked on the 2008 and 2012 Essex Jamborees, the 2010 Girl Guide Centenary Jamboree, and as volunteers for the 2011 Island Games and as Games-makers at the 2012 Olympics and Paralympics.

 I’m now the Media Development Manager and County Communications Manager.
 That basically means I help organise a proportion of the County’s PR.
-I’m liaison for the Isle of Wight Festival, Bestival, Robin Hill and other Island organisations and have helped run Scouting PR at many events.
+I’m liaison for the Isle of Wight Festival, Eklectica, Robin Hill and other Island organisations and have helped run Scouting PR at many events.
 I run the Wight Rovers Media Team, which is a way to help Scouts of all ages develop an interest in PR and media work.
-On the Comms side, I edit the newsletter and the new information bulletin and help promote Sid the Scout’s exploits.
-The Wight Rovers team manages the new County website.
+On the Comms side, I run the County website with help from Alan, an Explorer Scout.
+I also promote Sid the Scout’s exploits.